 HPV vaccines are available to prevent anogenital warts.
-Anecdotally, these have been reported to result in clearance of non-genital warts in some people.
-In New Zealand, 12-year-old girls and boys are vaccinated against 9 strains of HPV.
+Anecdotally, these have been reported to result in the clearance of non-genital warts in some people.
+In New Zealand, 12-year-old girls and boys are vaccinated against nine strains of HPV.

 No treatment is universally effective at eradicating viral warts.
-In children, even without treatment, 50% of warts disappear within 6 months, and 90% are gone in 2 years.
-They are more persistent in adults but they clear up eventually.
+In children, even without treatment, 50% of warts disappear within six months, and 90% are gone in 2 years.
+They are more persistent in adults, but they clear up eventually.
 They are likely to recur in patients that are immune suppressed, eg, organ transplant recipients.
 Recurrence is more frequent in tobacco smokers.

 See the DermNet NZ bookstore.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.